 To jump to a different location, double click on it.
 You can keep track of your position in the map view box in the bottom left corner of your screen.

 See related images and photo credits.

 During a breaking news event, social media hoaxers often claim ownership of images that are being widely shared in real-time.
-If you’re able to speak to the source on the phone, you can ask where they are standing and what they can see, then use Google Street View to corroborate their answers.
-Alternately, you can reply to the post to open communication via direct message or other private methods.
+If you’re able to speak to the source on the phone, you can perform a quick yet effective verification check.
+Ask the person where they are standing and what they can see, then use Google Street View to corroborate their answers.